sserdyuk1991/configure-debian/README.md

 Current branch is related to Debian GNU/Linux distribution.
 If you are interested in another one please check available branches.

-## Configuring steps
+## Setup steps

-0. In order to configure WiFi on the fresh installed system you need to run the following command on the already configured one:
+0. Prior to setup Wi-Fi on the target system you need to make some preparation on the another GNU/Linux system which already has connection to Wi-Fi network:

-    ```bash
+    ```sh
-    cd configure-wifi/ && ./prepare.sh
+    cd scripts/setup-wifi/ && ./prepare.sh
     ```

-    The next steps should be performed on the target system.
+    The rest of the steps should be performed on the target system.

 1. Run the following two scripts as superuser:

-    ```bash
+    ```sh
     su
+    cd scripts/setup-wifi/ && ./setup-wifi.sh
-    cd configure-wifi/ && ./configure-wifi.sh && cd ..
+    cd .. && ./setup-sudo.sh <username>
-    ./configure-sudo.sh <username>
     ```

-2. After reboot run 'configure.sh' as normal user:
+2. After reboot run the following script as normal user to setup the rest:

-    ```bash
-    ./configure.sh
+    ```sh
+    ./setup.sh
     ```

-NOTE: It's supposed that 'gnulinux-backup' repository was previously cloned as well and was put beside this one
+3. Reboot when setup is complete:

+    ```sh
+    sudo reboot
+    ```